rougin/combustor/README.md

 ### `create:scaffold`

-Create a new HTTP controller, model, and view template.
+Create a new HTTP controller, model, and view templates.

 **Arguments**